rjanapa/rjanapa/Instagram.md

 <img src="https://github.com/rjanapa/rjanapa/blob/main/Instagram-DB-Tables.png" width="500" length="500">

 A straightforward approach for storing the above schema would be to use an RDBMS like MySQL since we require joins.
-But relational databases come with their challenges, especially when we need to scale them. <br>
+But RDBMS come with their challenges, especially when one needs to scale them. <br>

 Store photos in a distributed file storage like HDFS or S3.<br>

 Store the above schema in a distributed key-value store to enjoy the benefits offered by NoSQL.
-All the metadata related to photos go to a table where the ‘key’ would be the ‘PhotoID’ and the ‘value’ would be an object containing PhotoLocation, UserLocation, CreationTimestamp, etc.
+All the metadata related to photos go to a table where the ‘key’ is‘PhotoID’ and the ‘value’ is an object containing (PhotoLocation, UserLocation, CreationTimestamp, etc).

-If we go with a NoSQL database, need an additional table  ‘UserPhoto’ to store the relationships between users and photos to know who owns which photo.  <br>
+If one go with a NoSQL database, need an additional table  ‘UserPhoto’ to store the relationships between users and photos to know who owns which photo.  <br>

-Also need to store the list of people a user follows.
-Let’s call it ‘UserFollow’. <br>
+Also need a table ‘UserFollow’ to store the list of people a user follows. <br>

-For both of these tables, Use a wide-column datastore like Cassandra.
+For both the tables, Use a wide-column datastore like Cassandra.
 For the ‘UserPhoto’ table, the ‘key’ would be ‘UserID’, and the ‘value’ would be the list of ‘PhotoIDs’ the user owns, stored in different columns.
 Have a similar scheme for the ‘UserFollow’ table.